Mickey-Yu/CSBERT/readme.txt

-1.   run the .sh file at the root of the floder such as : sh run_weibo_cosi.sh
+1.   run the .sh file at the root of the folder such as : sh run_weibo_cosi.sh

 2.   if you have any problems,  Email  to  2339626137@qq.com